I recently realized that I had explored most of the Appalachian Mountains through many hikes and drives. Let me share…

 It’s only 3 hours away from NYC, but if you head directly south (if you’re in #5, the Adirondack area), you WILL hit the Catskills along Interstate 87 and be able to drive into the park, and head on it’s own scenic route known as route 23.
 That will take you across the many ranges there and into trails and waterfalls which I will be covering in the list of hikes coming up.

-Here is a photo from that road:
+Here is a photo from a scenic drive in the Catskills:

 8) Daniel Boone National Forest.

-From the Catskills to Daniel Boone Forest, you will have quite a drive and pretty much all of it will be scenic, but Daniel Boone National Forest, while also slightly out of the way of the range is still close enough to visit, before you get to the last 2 scenic drives on this list.
+From the Catskills to Daniel Boone National Forest, you will have quite a drive and pretty much all of it will be scenic, but Daniel Boone National Forest, while also slightly out of the way of the range is still close enough to visit, before you get to the last 2 scenic drives on this list.

 Daniel Boone National Forest is in Kentucky and has a beautiful scenic drive that is called 715 and there are many routes from that road such as “Chimney Top Rock Road” which will lead you to beautiful viewpoints that you can hike to, which are close to the roads themselves.